 For some, the scene is all too familiar.
-A couple are on a groundhog day of arguments, living the same events time and time again, repeating the same disputes and feeling the same powerful negative emotions.
+A couple are on a repetitive round of arguments, living the same events time and time again, repeating the same disputes and feeling the same powerful negative emotions.
 Why does this happen?
 And how might couple counselling, individual counselling or psychotherapy help communication?

 Communication of our thoughts and feelings to another person is the desire to be heard, to be understood.
 When a couple get into a groove of miscommunication, feeling neither understood nor appreciated, it can soon descend into a situation where what both people most fear is also what they most expect.
 All efforts to communicate seem futile.

 You and I

 You see both sides.
 I

 I am a dove.
 You

 recognize the hawk.
 You